-Throughout the performance, Wolfe would pull people from the audience to participate in demonstrations.
-Wolfe said it's this engaging quality that makes him different from other historical interpreters.
+Throughout the performance, Wolfe pulled people to participate in demonstrations.
+Wolfe said it’s this engaging quality that makes him different from other historical interpreters.

 “I don’t just stand up there and (say), ‘for score and seven years ago,’” Wolfe said.
 “I’ll even pull people from the crowd.”

 Speaking as Lincoln, Wolfe told the audience Thursday a number of anecdotes from Lincoln’s life.
 These stories, he said, help illustrate Lincoln’s leadership abilities, how he stood up to bullies, and how he loved reading and education.

 “Obviously, being in a library, we always try to emphasize on reading, how important that was,” Wolfe said.

 Wolfe’s presentation also dealt with Lincoln’s time in the White House and the difficulty of presiding over the country during the Civil War.